wbbradley/ace/README.md

 # Ace Language

-## Fundamentals
+## Overview

+Note: Ace was a learning project for me.
+My goal was to do a deep dive into programming language design and construction.
+Along the way I learned about lambda calculus, type theory including System-F with typeclasses, unification, multi-pass compiler construction, hand-writing lexers and parsers, code generation with LLVM, and many other topics.
+Efforts on this project in earnest stopped circa 2020.

-Ace resembles a combination of Haskell and C, with conservative garbage collection, eager evaluation, static type-checking, purity and mutation (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, `with` control-flow semantics for bracketing resource usage, pattern-matching, and type inference.
+Ace resembles a combination of Haskell and C, with conservative garbage collection, eager evaluation, static type-checking, purity and mutation (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, `with` control-flow semantics for bracketing resource usage, branch-checked pattern-matching, and type inference.

 ## Quick Start

+Note: these instructions are likely no longer functional.

 To play with Ace in Docker, try this.